 The views of the Surfer’s Paradise skyline and overall coastline from the shoreline are particularly alluring here, and there are plenty of facilities and amenities in and around the beach to use.
 Including very good beach volleyball courts, located directly on the sand.

 Just off this Gold Coast beach, the adjacent esplanade has a host of great bistros, cafes, restaurants, bars and shops to check out too.

 Just south of Surfers Paradise is Broadbeach.

 The stunning Gold Coast beach is quite similar in look to Surfer’s, but the general vibe of the area is much less high octane.

 While it still has some glitz and a high-rise hotel backdrop, Broadbeach has quite a few green spots to relax in.
 Generally there are a lot more locals here too which brings with it a more laidback ambiance.

-Broadbeach is home to Kurrawa Surf Life Saving Club, which hosts the annual Australian Surf Lifesaving Titles.
+Broadbeach renowned for being the location of Kurrawa Surf Life Saving Club, which hosts the Australian Surf Lifesaving Competition every year.

 It covers quite a large stretch of beach, though the main swimming area that you’ll want to visit is Kurrawa Beach.

 Away from the beach there is a walking path with awesome views of the ocean.
 Along them you will find picturesque parks lining the foreshore, some of which, including Pratten Park have large playgrounds for kids, and plenty of free BBQs.

 Over the road there is also a wide pedestrian area with a diverse range of shopping centres and a number of excellent pavement cafes and restaurants.